AliceAlicek2304/fcj-workshop/content/5-Workshop/5.2-Prerequiste/_index.md

 4. Create Security Group for Amazon RDS DB instances
 5. Create DB Subnet Group for Amazon RDS

-**ðŸ’¡ Pro Tip**: When creating subnets for your RDS deployment, distribute them across at least two Availability Zones to enable Multi-AZ deployments for high availability.
+**💡 Pro Tip**: When creating subnets for your RDS deployment, distribute them across at least two Availability Zones to enable Multi-AZ deployments for high availability.

-**ðŸ”’ Security Note**: Security Groups act as virtual firewalls that control inbound and outbound traffic.
+**🔒 Security Note**: Security Groups act as virtual firewalls that control inbound and outbound traffic.
 For RDS, configure your security group to only allow traffic on the database port from authorized sources.

-\*\*⚠️\ Warning\*\*: DB Subnet Groups must include subnets in at least two different Availability Zones to support Multi-AZ deployments.
+\*\*⚠️ Warning\*\*: DB Subnet Groups must include subnets in at least two different Availability Zones to support Multi-AZ deployments.
 Without this configuration, you won't be able to enable the Multi-AZ feature for your RDS instances.